straal/straal-ios/README.md

 You also need a back-end service which will handle payment information and create `CryptKeys` for the app.
 For more, see [Straal API Reference](https://api-reference.straal.com).

 Your back-end service needs to implement **at least one endpoint** at `https://_base_url_/straal/v1/cryptkeys`.
 This endpoint is used by this SDK to fetch `CryptKeys` that encrypt sensitive user data.
+To customize the path at which you fetch your `CryptKey`, you can use `StraalConfiguration`.

 > It is your back end's job to authorize the user and reject the `CryptKey` fetch if necessary.